oronymzy/tips/docs/glossry.md

 ## computer science glossary

+**associativity** {: #associativitydef }
+: mass noun
+: [Wiktionary's definition] is “the property of an [operator](https://en.wiktionary.org/wiki/operator) which determines how it is grouped with operators of the same [precedence](https://en.wiktionary.org/wiki/precedence) in the absence of parentheses”.

 **atomicity** {: #atomicitydef }
 : mass noun
 : [Wiktionary's definition](https://en.wiktionary.org/wiki/atomicity) is “the state of a [system](https://en.wiktionary.org/wiki/system) (often a [database](https://en.wiktionary.org/wiki/database) system) in which either all stages [complete](https://en.wiktionary.org/wiki/complete) or [none](https://en.wiktionary.org/wiki/none) complete”.